Lady (Styx song): Background

 The 1995 A&M compilation Styx: Greatest Hits could not use the original version of "Lady" because the song was originally recorded for and released through Wooden Nickel Records (which also had a distribution arrangement with RCA Records).
 Because A&M/PolyGram had been unable to secure distribution rights to the song, most of the original lineup of Styx (Dennis DeYoung, Chuck Panozzo, and James "J.Y."
-Young) reunited with long time guitarist Tommy Shaw to re-record the track at Dennis's home studio, The White Room.
+Young) reunited with longtime guitarist Tommy Shaw to re-record the track at Dennis's home studio, The White Room.
 They were joined by uncredited session drummer Todd Sucherman, who filled in for John Panozzo due to Panozzo's failing health; Sucherman officially (and permanently) joined the band in 1996, during the Return to Paradise tour, and is included in the present lineup.
 The track, which is very similar to the original, was titled "Lady '95".
-The recording of the track ultimately led to the classic lineup of Styx reuniting.
+The recording of the track ultimately led to the classic lineup of Styx (except for John Panozzo) reuniting.